What is the Sticky Curriculum at Kestrel Mead?

 Across the year, children will have the opportunity to experience immersive learning lessons, a range of trips and visitors into school to enhance their learning.
 We want to encourage the children to develop both their love of learning as well as their sense of curiosity.
 To help us to do that, we have invested in a subscription to Creative Learning Services, which means that we will have a selection of artefacts and books from time periods and countries, to help aid the children’s understanding.

-Each year group will also have a charity that they will either raise money for or work with in the community.
+Each year group will also have a charity that they will either raise money for or work within the community.
 This will be linked to their learning and will allow the children to also give back to the people in both our community and communities across the world.
-For example, Year 2 work with sheltered accommodation in the local area by delivering harvest parcels to the residents there and year 4 support Water Aid, raise money and awareness, as part of their question ‘What’s happening to the world’s waters?’
+For example, Year 2 works with sheltered accommodation in the local area by delivering harvest parcels to the residents there and Year 4 supports Water Aid, raising money and awareness, as part of their question ‘What’s happening to the world’s waters?’

-As a school we believe in providing different opportunities during Friday Flair in order to foster and develop the many talents of our children to continue to develop the ‘whole child’.
+As a school, we believe in providing different opportunities during Friday Flair to foster and develop the many talents of our children to continue to develop the ‘whole child’.

-The spring term will focus on creativity, where children will be able to design and produce a piece of work over the course of the term.
-Teams will include: sewing, paper craft, painting, drawing, cookery, knitting, crochet and animations.
-This will conclude in a Flair Fair, where children will be able to share their learning and creations through an exhibition.
+The spring term will focus on creativity, where children will be able to design and produce a piece of work over the term.
+Teams will include sewing, paper crafts, painting, drawing, cookery, knitting, crocheting and animations.
+This will conclude with a Flair Fair, where children will be able to share their learning and creations through an exhibition.